 Hiroo Takayama, MD, PhD | (212) 305-6380

-Dr. Takayama is co-director of the Aortic Center at Columbia focusing on endovascular and minimally-invasive aortic treatments.
+Dr. Takayama is Chief of Adult Cardiac Surgery.
+For years, he has led the Aortic Center at Columbia, focusing on endovascular and minimally-invasive aortic treatments.
 He also specializes in minimally-invasive mitral repair, septal myectomy for hypertropic cardiomyopathy as well as complex high-risk surgical procedures.

 Koji Takeda, MD, PhD | (212) 305-5156